-Jeff Currey, a lifelong resident of East Hartford and proud son, brother, and uncle, was re-elected to a third term in 2018 to serve the 11th Assembly District, which is made up of parts of East Hartford, Manchester and South Windsor.
-For the 2017-2019 term, Jeff has been named Deputy Majority Leader and appointed to the Appropriations, Education, and Judiciary Committees.
+Jeff Currey, a lifelong resident of East Hartford and proud son, brother, and uncle, was re-elected to a fourth term in 2020 to serve the 11th Assembly District, which is made up of parts of East Hartford, Manchester and South Windsor.
+Jeff has been named a Deputy Majority Leader for a second term and reappointed to the Appropriations, Education, and Judiciary Committees.

 Jeff’s legislative accomplishments include:

 - Co-chairing the country’s first legislatively created 2-Generational Workforce and School Readiness/Success Advisory Council.
 Through his work with the 2-Gen pilot program, the State of Connecticut is working to change the state’s cycle of poverty to one of prosperity.

 - Leading the passage of legislation banning conversion therapy, the discredited practice of trying to change a minor’s sexual orientation or gender identity.

 - Heading a coalition of legislators to pass historic legislation addressing crumbling concrete foundations throughout northeastern Connecticut.
 The legislation provides financial assistance to homeowners to repair their foundations while taking steps to prevent the issue in the future.

 - Helping to reform the state education funding system.
 Jeff has been a leader in the fight for a fair and equitable state education funding system, and has successfully advocated for improvements to the Education Cost Sharing (ECS) formula that determines state education aid for our schools.